cshasha/superscan/README.md

 ## Cell Annotation

 Superscan is run directly from the command line.
 It can read data in either anndata (.h5ad) or csv format (where the csv contains a counts matrix, with genes as columns).
 Gene names must be gene symbols (not ENSEMBL IDs), and raw counts (not normalized) should be provided.
+Gene names must be unique.

 ```
-usage: python superscan.py [-h] --dataset DATASET [--out OUT]
+usage: python superscan.py [-h] --dataset DATASET [--out_prefix OUT_PREFIX]

 required arguments:
   --dataset DATASET  path to the dataset file